anderlpz/HelloHistory/scripts/chapter_07_closing.md

 ## Notes for Voice Generation

-- This is the emotional conclusion - measured pace throughout
+- This is the emotional conclusion - measured, warm pace
-- "They did sell it" should be accepting, not bitter
-- "Something of me is still here" - meaningful but not spooky
+- "Something of Mary is still here" - respectful, not spooky
-- The practical advice (look around, notice the light) keeps it grounded
+- The practical invitation (look around, notice light) keeps it grounded
-- Final "Goodbye for now" should feel like a genuine farewell from a friend
+- "Goodbye for now" - genuine farewell, door left open
-- Overall tone: a gracious host saying goodbye
+- Overall: a gracious host concluding a tour